-David T. Ralston, Jr. is a partner and business lawyer in the Washington, D.C. office of Foley & Lardner LLP where his practice focuses on government contract litigation and counseling ; rail and air transportation; and national and homeland security.
+David T. Ralston Jr. is a partner and business lawyer in the Washington, D.C., office of Foley & Lardner LLP where his practice focuses on government contracts litigation and counseling ; rail and air transportation; and national and homeland security.
 He chairs Foley’s Government Solutions Practice.

 In recent years, besides bid protests, David has been particularly active in matters concerning international and U.S. domestic content laws, such as the World Trade Organization Government Procurement Agreement, Buy America/Buy American laws, the Berry Amendment, the Trade Agreements Act, U.S.-Canadian cross-border tax and trade matters, and international trade negotiations.
 He has also presented to European parliamentary and procurement leaders at the EU Parliament in Brussels on U.S. perspectives concerning how government procurement can be employed to spur innovation.

-In rail transportation, David represents a leading Class I railroad, a major commuter rail carrier and shortline railroads on federal regulatory, legislative and compliance matters.
+In rail transportation, David represents a leading Class I railroad on federal regulatory, legislative, and compliance matters.
 In aviation, he has represented and advised a number of major U.S. airports on federal regulatory and grant assurance requirements, particularly in the security arena, and previously served as vice chair of the Federal Bar Association’s Transportation and Transportation Security Law Committee.

 David has been Peer Review Rated as AV® Preeminent™, the highest performance rating in Martindale-Hubbell's peer review rating system.
-In 2011 - 2013, he was named one of America’s Leading Lawyers in the area of government contracts by Chambers USA, and in 2010 The Legal 500 cited him for his knowledge of government contracts issues and client availability.
-In 2013 - 2017, he was selected for inclusion in the Washington, D.C.
+From 2011 to 2013, he was named one of America’s Leading Lawyers in the area of government contracts by Chambers USA, and in 2010 The Legal 500 cited him for his knowledge of government contracts issues and client availability.
+From 2013 to 2019, he was selected for inclusion in the Washington, D.C.
 Super Lawyers® lists for his work in government contracts, transportation/maritime and government relations.

 Admissions and Professional Memberships